Self-supervised component separation for the extragalactic submillimeter sky: Introduction

-Over the past decades, several algorithms have been developed to separate the different components or clean the CMB, e.g. the Spectral Matching Independant Component Analysis \citep[SMICA,][]{delabrouille2003, cardoso2008}, the Generalized Morphological Component Analysis \citep[GMCA,][]{bobin2007} and sparsity based algorithms \citep{bobin2008, bobin2013}, Commander \citep{eriksen2008}, Needlet Internal Linear Combination \citep[NILC,][]{delabrouille2009}, Generalized Needlet Internal Liner Combination \citep[GNILC,][]{remazeilles2011}, Spectral Estimation Via Expectation Maximisation \citep[SEVEM,][]{leach2008, fernandez2012}, Modified Internal Linear Combination Algorithm \citep[MILCA,][]{hurier2013}, or Reduced Wavelet Scattering Transform \citep[RWST,][]{allys2019}.
-They have been successfully applied to separate CMB \citep[e.g.,][]{planck2018i} but also different component such as the SZ effect in different experiments, for example in \textit{Planck} \citep[][]{planck_sz2016, tanimura2022b}, ACT \citep{madhavacheril2020}, SPT \citep{bleem2022}, and a combination of them such as \textit{Planck}+ACT \citep[PACT,][]{aghanim2019, naess2020} or SPT+\textit{Planck} for CMB lensing \citep{omori2017}.
-However, for the reconstruction of the SZ effect particularly, one of the main challenge is the contamination from the CIB \citep[e.g.,][]{hurier2013, planck_szcib2016}.
-The CIB signal at high frequencies often leaks in SZ spectral filters and might induce extra power at small scales in SZ power-spectra.
-This is an important effect to take into account for computation of cosmological parameters with the SZ power-spectrum \citep[e.g.,][]{salvati2018,douspis2022,gorce2022, tanimura2022b}.
-Another important source of contamination in CMB component separation analysis is the galactic dust and the CIB in polarization data for the quest of the B-mode detection in polarization \citep{allys2019, lenz2019, regaldo2020} that is the main future challenge in CMB data analysis.
+Over recent decades, several algorithms have been developed to separate the different components or clean the CMB; for example, the spectral matching independent component analysis \citep[SMICA,][]{delabrouille2003, cardoso2008} and the generalized morphological component analysis \citep[GMCA,][]{bobin2007}, as well as the sparsity-based algorithms \citep{bobin2008, bobin2013}, Commander \citep{eriksen2008}, needlet internal linear combination \citep[NILC,][]{delabrouille2009}, generalized needlet internal liner combination \citep[GNILC,][]{remazeilles2011}, spectral estimation via expectation maximisation \citep[SEVEM,][]{leach2008, fernandez2012}, modified internal linear combination algorithm \citep[MILCA,][]{hurier2013}, and reduced wavelet scattering transform \citep[RWST,][]{allys2019}.
+These have been successfully applied in order to separate the CMB \citep[e.g.][]{planck2018i}, but have also been used to differentiate between components, such as the SZ effect, in different experiments; for example, in \textit{Planck} \citep[][]{planck_sz2016, tanimura2022b}, ACT \citep{madhavacheril2020}, SPT \citep{bleem2022}, and a combination of them such as \textit{Planck}+ACT \citep[PACT,][]{aghanim2019, naess2020} and SPT+\textit{Planck} for CMB lensing \citep{omori2017}.
+However, for the reconstruction of the SZ effect in particular, one of the main challenges is to confront the contamination from the CIB \citep[e.g.][]{hurier2013, planck_szcib2016}.
+The CIB signal at high frequencies often leaks in SZ spectral filters and can potentially induce extra power at small scales in SZ power spectra, and vice versa.
+This is an important effect to take into account when computing cosmological parameters with the SZ power spectrum \citep[e.g.][]{salvati2018,douspis2022,gorce2022, tanimura2022b}.
+Another important source of contamination in any CMB component-separation analysis is the galactic dust and the CIB in polarisation data, specifically when aiming to detect the B-mode in polarization \citep{allys2019, lenz2019, regaldo2020}, which is the main future challenge in CMB data analysis.